GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 maximum-stage exceedance-rate at a hazard point) from the random scenarios, and the result will be arbitrarily close to the PTHA18 values IF the random sample is sufficiently large.
-In all cases it is the users reponsibility to determine **how large is large enough**, and that the sampling strategy gives stable results for their application.
+In all cases it is the users reponsibility to determine a sample size sufficient for accurate results, and that the sampling strategy gives stable results for their application.
 In general the adequacy of different methods and sample-sizes will vary case-by-case.

 ## Get the source-zone event data, and some maximum-stage data.
 ---------------------------------------------------------------